Doina Ruști

-Doina Ruști (/ro/, born 15 February 1957) is a Romanian writer and novelist.
+Doina Ruști (/ro/; born 15 February 1957) is a Romanian writer and novelist.

 Some of her novels are: Fantoma din moară 2008, Zogru, 2006, and Lizoanca la 11 ani, 2009.
 Her best-known novel in the English-speaking world is The Book of Perilous Dishes.

 Biography

 Ruști was born in Comoșteni, Dolj County.
 She was brought up in a village in the south of Romania by her parents and teachers, struggling to survive in a communist world.
-Her blood accommodates ancestry ranging from Montenegrin to Jews and especially Danubian Romanians, all with long names ending in -escu, most of them teachers, store keepers, and horse dealers.
+Her blood accommodates ancestry ranging from Montenegrin to Danubian Romanians, all with long names ending in -escu, most of them teachers, store keepers, and horse dealers.
 Her childhood home in Comoșteni preserved the experiences of a Balkan world, collected throughout hundreds of years.

 Ruști's youth was spent in a house which had saved the traces of a past rich in events, carriages, coffers, and period clothes, crowned by plenty of books and objects which incited her imagination.
 But this world had brutally come to an end.
 When she was eleven, her father was murdered under mysterious circumstances, which have not been elucidated even to this day.
 The insecurity, oppression, absurd rules and chaos installed at the end of communism blended with the fantastic universe of a village governed by ghost tales, hierophanies, and underground forces, and this dramatic and magical setting inspired the novel Fantoma din moară (The Ghost in the Mill).
 For this novel, she was awarded the Prize of the Writers' Union of Romania.